THE BEST COSTA DEL SOL BEACHES

-The Costa del Sol beaches of are one of the biggest attractions for tourists.
+The beaches of the Costa del Sol are one of the biggest attractions for tourists.
 A paradise bathed by the warm waters of the Mediterranean Sea.
 An extensive coastline between Nerja and Manilva.
 Where the sun shines for more than 325 days a year.
-150 kilometers of beaches that you can travel on foot or by bicycle, along the Senda Litoral.
+150 kilometres of beaches that you can go on foot or by bicycle, along the coast line.

-Extensive sandy beaches invite you to take long walks along the seashore.
-One of them is Los Alamos Beach, in Torremolinos.
+Extensive sandy beaches that invite you to take long walks along the seashore.
+One of them is Los Álamos Beach, in Torremolinos.

-Urban beaches in which you have all kinds of services and amenities.
+Urban beaches where you have all kinds of services and amenities.
 Among them is the La Rada Beach, in Estepona and El Faro Beach in Marbella.

-You will also find beaches perfect for water and nautical sports.
-As well as Playa Arroyo Totalán, ideal if you want to bathe with your dog.
+You will also find ideal beaches for water sports and nautical.
+As well as the Arroyo Totalán Beach, ideal if you want to bathe with your dog.

-We invite you to take a tour by the 20 best beaches in Malaga.
-Beaches distributed by the most tourist municipalities of Malaga.
-Destination of national and international travelers, who are looking for sunbathing, sports and to enjoy the varied and healthy Andalusian cuisine.
+We invite you to take a tour of the best beaches in Malaga.
+Beaches distributed by the most touristic Malaga municipalities.
+Destination of national and international travellers, who seek to sunbathe, play sports and enjoy the varied and healthy Andalusian gastronomy.
 La Carihuela Beach, in Torremolinos, is famous for its good restaurants.

 1. Maro beach in Nerja

 This beautiful cove located in the town of Nerja, Málaga is one of the most highly rated in Andalucia.
 Its cliffs and rock formations give a wild look that captivates all who visit.
 This place is full of romance and is bathed by the Mediterranean Sea, so don’t miss if you want to spend a few days in the sun.
 Accompanied by some beautiful traditional Andalucian villages, including Frigiliana, you will breathe Arabic air at the foot of its dark sand.
 A dream destination which enriches the area east of the Costa del Sol.